Kiryū Station: History

 Kiryū Station opened on 15 November 1888 as a station along the Ryōmō Line.
-In 15 April 1911, Ashio Railway (now Watarase Keikoku Railway) opened.
+On 15 April 1911, Ashio Railway (now Watarase Keikoku Railway) opened.
 The station building was rebuilt in 1928 and once again rebuilt from 1983 to 1985 as an elevated station.
 Upon the privatization of the Japanese National Railways (JNR) on 1 April 1987, it came under the control of JR East.

 The station started accepting Suica cards on 18 November 2001.

 Passenger statistics

 In fiscal 2021, the station was used by an average of 3,193 passengers daily (boarding JR East passengers only).

 Below is table containing the passenger statistics since the year 2000: